 Once you’ve uploaded an image, you can choose its size and placement.

-To add a featured image (the image that will be at the top of your post and in the thumbnails of your article), scroll to the right sidebar of your blog menu.
+To add a featured image, run your mouse along the right sidebar of your blog menu.
 You’ll see an option titled “Set featured image”.

 You can find the slug underneath the post title.
 It will say “Permalink: http://yourdomain.com/post_title”.